assouline-sh/ctfc-challenges/README.md

 # CTFC Challenges

 Various challenges I've made for CTF (Capture the Flag) Club.
-I am the current Co-Founder and Vice President.
+I was the Co-Founder and Vice President for two years.

-See graphics folder for more event information.
+See https://neu-ctf.club/ or graphics folder for more event information.